samestrin/llm-prepare/README.md

 ## In-Context Learning (ICL)

 > "While finetuning with full datasets is still a powerful option if the data vastly exceeds the context length, our results suggest that long-context ICL is an effective alternative– trading finetuning-time cost for increased inference-time compute.
-As the effectiveness and effiency of using very long model context lengths continues to increase, we believe long-context ICL will be a powerful tool for many tasks."
+As the effectiveness and efficiency of using very long model context lengths continues to increase, we believe long-context ICL will be a powerful tool for many tasks."
 >
 > ###### \- [Massive prompts can outperform fine-tuning for LLMs, researchers find](https://the-decoder.com/massive-prompts-outperform-fine-tuning-for-llms-in-new-study-researchers-find/)